The Top Wine Judging Panels

 The South African Pinotage Producers Association’s annual Perold Absa Cape Blend Competition is geared towards establishing benchmarks of international quality in respect of red blends comprising between 30% and 70% Pinotage.
 The event takes place in September/October each year.
 For more info click here.

-For a 5 Star rating in the annual Platter’s guide published in November each year, all of the wines scored 4½ and 5 Stars in the primary assessment by individual critics (sighted tastings, labels in sight) are included in a second round of tastings conducted blind (without sight of the label) by small panels including experienced palates over and above the team responsible for most of the ratings in the guide.
+For a 5 Star rating in the annual Platter’s guide by Diners Club International published in November, all of the wines scored 4½ and 5 Stars in the primary assessment by individual critics (sighted tastings, labels in sight) are included in a second round of tastings conducted blind (without sight of the label) by small panels including experienced palates over and above the team responsible for most of the ratings in the guide.
 For more info click here.

 The aim of the Rosé Rocks competition in October/November is to recognize excellence in rosé winemaking and to promote the South African Rosé category.
 All SA Rosé wines are eligible, from dry to sweet, sparkling and still, with the judges choosing the Top 10 still wines, the Top 3 Cap Classique sparkling wines and the overall winners in each of these categories.
 For more info click here.